nazwhale/who-is-naz-2/src/blog-posts/how-does-a-metronome-work.md

 The metronome has a special spring inside it that helps the stick keep swinging back and forth without stopping.

+When you wind it up, you're putting energy into that spring.
+The spring wants to unwind, and as it does, it releases the energy slowly and steadily.
+That's how metronomes stay at the same pace, not slowing down or speeding up.

+This energy is what makes the metronome's arm (the one with the little weight on it) swing back and forth.

 Every time the stick swings to one side, it makes a 'tick' sound, and when it swings to the other side, it makes a 'tock' sound.
 So, it goes 'tick-tock, tick-tock,' just like the hands of a clock.

 When you play music, you can listen to the 'tick-tock' and try to match the notes you're playing with the sound.
 If you can play your music in time with the 'tick-tock,' you’re keeping a steady beat!